markkdev/react-node-testing-journey/tasks/03-integration-testing.md

 1. What kind of integration is happening between components in our form?
 2. What integration is happening between components on the confirm page?
+3. What kind of integration do we expect to happen between the server and client?